patleeman/FastNotes/readme.md

         note last

+* **search** - Search note directory for one or more keywords.

+        note search python bash recipe

+        or

+        note find python bash recipe

 * **push** - If you've set up your note directory as a git repository, this command will add all changed files in directory, commit it with a basic comment and push to a remote repository.

     Push all changes to your note directory to your origin repository

         note push

+* **pull** - Will execute a git pull command in your notes directory

+        note pull

 ####Installing